stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 I am the CEO.
 I have 8 direct reports and 1,400 employees spread across 6 locations.

 I know that tinkering at the edges won’t work.
-I’ve decided to fundamentally rethink how I run this company.
+I have decided to fundamentally rethink how I run this company.

 ## No More Annual Planning

 First, I’m going to stop doing the big offsite “annual planning” workshops, which in the end only motivate a subset of those lucky enough to attend.
-Every year we produce a slide deck that most folks ignore or don’t understand.
+Every year we come away with a slide deck that most folks subsequently ignore or don’t understand.

 Instead, this year I’m going to make strategy and execution alive and interactive.
 I want us to constantly apply what we are learning each week.
 To do that I am going to give everyone #stratapp, the world’s first org-wide every-employee strategy execution app.